- About Us

 Mode of Complaints

-Customers can submit their written or verbal enquiries / complaints to any ASIRVAD staff who meets them at any forum such as center meetings, CGTs, GRTs and exit interviews, dedicated CGR phone number etc. These enquiries / complaints shall be forwarded to Divisional Helpdesk for further follow up and resolution.
-If any complaints are received during center meeting visit then visitor should update the same in Center Meeting Checklist, in the Divisional Helpdesk, which will investigate the issue with the assistance from DM’s and provide resolution to customer.
+Customers can submit their written or verbal enquiries / complaints to any ASIRVAD staff who meets them at any forum such as center meetings, CGTs, GRTs and exit interviews, dedicated Toll Free Number etc. These enquiries / complaints shall be forwarded to Grievance Redressal Manager – HO for further follow up and resolution.
+If any complaints are received during center meeting visit then staff should update the same in Center Meeting Checklist and should inform to GRM (Grievance Redressal Manager – HO) which will investigate the issue with the assistance from DM’s and provide resolution to customer

 2. Customer walk-ins at branches/DOs: